jonathaneunice/iterm2-tab-set/README.md

 variations.
 You might hate `--hash js`, but find `--hash JS` or `--hash javascript` to be just right

-If you use the `--hash` option, you don't really need to specify the `--color` flag.
-That will be assumed.
-So as a
-shortcut:

-    tabset --hash <word>

 Titles and Badges
 -----------------

-Beyond being distinguished by heaer color, iTerm2 tabs can have titles and badges.
+Beyond being distinguished by header color, iTerm2 tabs can have titles and badges.
 Titles appear in either the tab bar or as the window title.
 Badges are a large-font watermark that appears behind the tab's normal content.
 (Badges require iTerm2 Version 3 or later.)